 This varies a lot.
 In 2014 and 2015, I worked feverishly to get my new business off the ground, so I’d say I probably averaged 35 – 60 hours per week or even 70 on a really backbreaking week.
 (Thus launching four books in one year.)

 Of course, the ultimate goal has always been to not work so damn hard.

-In 2016, a bit burned out, I made this more of a priority, working about half time (maybe 25 hours a week) most of my time in Arizona that winter, then working a bit less (probably 20 hours a week) while road tripping across Canada.
+In 2016, burned out and recovering from an illness, I made not working so damn hard more of a priority, working about half time (maybe 25 hours a week) most of my time in Arizona that winter, then working a bit less (probably 20 hours a week) while road tripping across Canada.
 In 2017, I committed to keep my working hours low, shooting for about 20 hours per week and I mostly kept that up until March/April 2019.